FreesideHull/hullblogs.com/README.md

 Contributions are very welcome - both issues and pull requests!
 To add your blog to the site, please see the [add your blog section](#add-your-blog) above.

+## I want to complain about / request takedown of a blog / post featured
+Hey there!
+If something's wrong, please let us know [opening an issue](https://github.com/FreesideHull/hullblogs.com/issues/new) and we'll sort it out as soon as possible.

 ## License
 hullblogs.com is released under the Apache Licence 2.0.
 The full license text is included in the `LICENSE` file in this repository.
 Tldr legal have a [great summary](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) of the license if you're interested.